 A pan of icing, when well beat and finished, should contain as much again in bulk as it was at the commencement: use sufficient lemon juice to give the icing a slight acid, or it will scale off the cake in large pieces when it is cut.

-As a climax to the various activities on January 5th, a twelfth night cake recipe was chosen, and an ornate Twelfth cake was prepared, then ceremoniously sliced and served at the evening feast of Twelfth Night.
+As a climax to the various activities on January 5th, a twelfth night cake recipe was chosen, and an ornate Twelfth cake was prepared and ceremoniously sliced and served at the evening feast of Twelfth Night.

 Twelfth cakes were often very large, richly fruit laden, and sometimes had a classic domed top decorated with two small crowns molded from either colored sugar paste (pastillage) or Plaster of Paris.